TLPCA Student Representatives

 She looks forward to learning, growing, and serving her community.

-Hannah Fligel is a first-year graduate student at Vanderbilt University in the Human Development Counseling program.
-She is pursuing a degree on the Clinical Mental Health Counseling track.
+Hannah Fligel is a second-year graduate student at Vanderbilt University in the Human Development Counseling program on the Clinical Mental Health Counseling track.
 She received her Bachelor of Arts in Public Policy Leadership and Psychology from the University of Mississippi in 2017.
-Hannah is a member of the Eta Delta Chi chapter of Chi Sigma Iota.
-She has a passion for counseling and looks forward to a fulfilling career in the mental health field upon graduation in May 2023.
+She works as a Board-Certified Neurofeedback Technician in Nashville.
+Hannah is Vice-President of the Eta Delta Chi chapter of Chi Sigma Iota.
+Hannah is passionate about holistic mental health care and working alongside people as they embark on their journey toward healing and clarity.
+She looks forward to a fulfilling career in the mental health field upon graduation in May 2023.